lunfardo314/verkle/README.md

 The implementation uses _polynomial KZG (aka Kate) commitments_ for _vector commitments_ instead of hash function as a commitment method as in [Merkle trees](https://en.wikipedia.org/wiki/Merkle_tree).
 The approach offers significant advantages with regard to performance, specifically data size of data structures.
-Please find below references to the extensive literature about _KZG commitments_ and _verkle trees_.

 The implementation uses _trusted setup_ completely in Lagrange basis.
 Please find here all [math and formulas](https://hackmd.io/@Evaldas/SJ9KHoDJF) as well as references to the articles it is based upon.

 The implementation mostly follows structure of the [Merkle Patricia Tree](https://eth.wiki/fundamentals/patricia-tree).
 Instead of being _hexary_, it uses 257 characters in the trie alphabet:
-256 possible values of the byte plus one for the commitment to the terminal value, hence the _257-ary trie_.
+256 possible values of the byte plus one for the optional commitment to the terminal value in each node.
+So we need to commit to 257-long vector in each node, i.e. constant `d = 257` in the trusted setup, hence the _257-ary trie_.

-The rationale for this: we aim to use original keys of arbitrary length without hashing them and making all 32 byte long.
+Original keys of arbitrary length without hashing them to 32 bytes are used.
-This result in shorter keys, more predictable and slowly changing structure of the trie.
+This results in shorter keys, more predictable and slower changing structure of the trie.
 Any key can point to the terminal value and same time can be a prefix in other keys.
-So, in each node, we need to commit to up to `256` children (max byte value) plus, possibly, to one terminal value.

-From the perspective of `KZG commitments`, implementation uses constant `d = 257` in the trusted setup.

-As it is seen from the implementation, the special 257th "character" does not introduce significant overhead, while it has some advantages, such as much simple encoding of the trie node.
+As it is seen from the implementation, the special 257th "character" does not introduce any significant overhead.

 ## Repository and dependencies

 The repository contains:
 - `kzg` package with the implementation of the _KZG commitments_ and the _trusted setup_.
-- `kzg_setup`, the CLI program to create _trusted setups_ and store them into the file.
+- `kzg_setup`, the CLI program to create a _trusted setup_ from a secret and store it into the file.
-- `trie` package which contains implementation of the _257-ary trie_ as well as corresponding tests and benchmarks.
+- `trie` package contains implementation of the _trie_ as well as corresponding tests and benchmarks.

 The implementation of _KZG commitments_ uses [DEDIS Advanced Crypto Library for Go Kyber v3](https://github.com/dedis/kyber) and its `bn256` bilinear pairing suite as cryptographic primitives.